-The Building Excellence Foundation’s inception began with Giant Oil’s eagerness to make deep-rooted change inspired by decades of cultivating relationships with customers inside its convenience stores.
-Through the years, our customers have shared stories of their lives with the ones they see almost daily, our front-line staff.
-Through those conversations and our community involvement, we had great insight into the evident discrepancy of opportunities for communities that begin early in their lives.
+The Building Excellence Foundation’s inception began with the owner of Giant Oil and Giant Communications’ eagerness to make deep-rooted change inspired by decades of cultivating customer relationships inside its convenience stores.
+Through the years, Giant’s customers have shared stories of their lives with the ones they see almost daily, our front-line staff.
+Through those conversations and community involvement, we had great insight into the evident discrepancy of opportunities for communities that begin early in their lives.

 One of the most significant and fundamental issues we saw prevalent and preventing the launch of a successful life is the lack of educational opportunities for young students from grades K-12.
-Many schools across the U.S. lack the resources and what is now, with the account of COVID-19’s effects, requisites in the teachings of even the standard curriculum.
-Often students are not surrounded or exposed to the outside world where technology is developing at a rapid speed and without that exposure in this developmental stage in their lives, it can cause them to stay stagnant and incurious lacking the fire to pursue more than they can imagine.
+Many schools across the U.S. lack the resources and what is now, considering COVID-19’s effects, requisites in the teachings of even the standard curriculum.
+Often students are not surrounded or exposed to the outside world where technology is developing rapidly.
+Without that exposure in this developmental stage, it can cause them to stay stagnant and incurious, lacking the fire to pursue more than they can imagine.

 Our core values

-Our mission’s ethos is sourced from the hearts of our team and communities and translated to a small number of fundamental values.
+Our mission’s ethos is sourced from our team’s and communities’ hearts and translated into a few fundamental values.
 Our fundraising efforts to supply students and schools with valuable equipment and resources will drive students to pursue careers and passions that positively affect our world and citizens.
 We understand drive needs to be ignited, not just expected, and we encompassed our belief and values within one Latin word, COEGI, meaning drive, the drive needed to succeed.